 Intelligence and Personality Test

-The purpose of the SSB interview is to assess the presence of qualities in the candidate that make them suitable to be appointed as an officer in the wings of the Indian Defence Forces.
+The purpose of the SSB interview is to assess the presence of qualities in the candidate that makes them suitable to be appointed as an officer in the wings of the Indian Defence Forces.
 It is a two-stage process.

 The stage one of the SSB interview consists of the Officer Intelligence Rating (OIR) test and Picture Perception & Description Test (PP&DT).
 It is conducted on the first day of the SSB interview processes.
 Candidates must qualify in this first stage to be eligible for the second stage of the SSB interview process.